-&lt;sup>7 DEC/NAEYC.
+12 DEC/NAEYC.
 (2009).
-Early childhood inclusion: A joint position statement of the Division for Early Childhood (DEC) and the National Association for the Education of Young Children (NAEYC).
-Chapel Hill: The University of North Carolina, FPG Child Development, https://www.naeyc.org/files/naeyc/file/positions/DEC\NAEYC\EC\updatedKS.pdf.
+Early childhood inclusion: A joint position statement of the Division for Early 7 Childhood (DEC) and the National Association for the Education of Young Children (NAEYC).
+Chapel Hill: The University of North Carolina, FPG Child Development, https://divisionearlychildhood.egnyte.com/fl/YmMM7S0OG6.

-Figure 1.1 - A visual representation of quality inclusive practices/quality inclusion as defined by the DEC/NAEYC Joint Position Paper on Inclusion.
+Figure 1.1. - A visual representation of quality inclusive practices/quality inclusion as defined by the DEC/NAEYC Joint Position Paper on Inclusion.

 There are many reasons to promote inclusion as it is defined above.
-Simply put, children with disabilities and developmental delays birth to age eight who are included in early childhood educational settings with their typically developing peers have more positive outcomes than children who are not.8 For example, greater success for children with disabilities has been noted in social-emotional, behavioral, cognitive, and language development.9 Additionally, research on the benefits of inclusion for typically developing children has shown positive attitudinal outcomes from being engaged in inclusive educational settings, including 10 demonstrated helpfulness, compassion, and empathy.
-11
+Simply put, children with disabilities and developmental delays birth to age eight who are included in early childhood educational settings with their typically developing peers have more positive outcomes than children who are not.13 For example, greater success for children with disabilities has been noted in social-emotional, behavioral, cognitive, and language development.14 Additionally, research on the benefits of inclusion for typically developing children has shown positive attitudinal outcomes from being engaged in inclusive educational settings, including15 demonstrated helpfulness, compassion, and empathy.16